Lead

 • Have at least one (1) bedroom

-• Total household income cannot exceed 80% of the area median income
+• Total household income cannot exceed 80% of the area median income.
+Specific income verifications will be collected during application process.

 • Owner-occupied units must have a child under age 6 or an expectant parent living at or frequently visiting the residence.
 This requirement does not apply to rental units.